Smart Home for Alexa Voice Service

 Endpoints may be physical or virtual.
 A physical endpoint might be a light bulb, thermostat, camera, or smart lock.
 A virtual endpoint might be a piece of software running on the device, like an installed app.

 Endpoints might be separate physical entities or integrated components.
 For instance, a light bulb could be separate, perhaps in a ceiling lighting fixture.
 Alternatively, it could be integrated into the HTTP/2 device and modeled as a connected endpoint for separate control and targeting.

 Alexa-defined JSON events and directives may be passed raw between the device and endpoint or translated into a different protocol, format, encoding, or signal.
 The only requirement is that the semantics are preserved.

 If a connected endpoint is aware of Alexa, the endpoint could run software to understand and use Alexa events and directives.
 In such cases, the HTTP/2 device can pass messages between the endpoint and Alexa without translation, over whatever connection exists between the device and the endpoint.

-By contrast, if a connected endpoint isn't Alexa-specific, the HTTP/2 device may need to translate the Alexa messages into the appropriate signal.
-For example, the device may receive a
+By contrast, if a connected endpoint isn't Alexa-specific, the HTTP/2 device should translate the Alexa messages into the appropriate signal.
+For example, a

 TurnOn directive for a particular light bulb endpoint.
 The directive might then be translated into the appropriate Zigbee signal that turns on the light bulb.
 This applies to virtual endpoints as well.
 For instance, if the device receives a directive to control an Android app that is also installed on the device, it might need to translate that directive into the appropriate Android API, then translate any response into the corresponding Alexa event.